ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ## Github Actions - Branch to Environment

-We previously talked about all the bash scripts that we can manually run to build and deploy our application.
-This approach may not be acceptable and our process, and we may want to create a more mature approach.
-For that, we can leverage GitHub actions.
+We previously discussed the bash scripts that can be manually run to build and deploy our application.
+However, this approach may not be acceptable for our process, and we might want to create a more mature approach.
+To achieve this, we can leverage GitHub Actions.

 > 👉 GitHub Actions is a CI/CD (Continuous Integration/Continuous Deployment) service provided by GitHub.
-It allows us to automate workflows, helping us build, test, and deploy our code directly from a repo.
+It allows us to automate workflows, helping build, test, and deploy our code directly from a repository.

-To trigger our GitHub workflow, we can associate a branch with a particular environment or deployment target as a common practice.
-This approach allows us to organize workflows based on different branches pull requests, each corresponding to a specific environment, deployment, or set of actions.
+To trigger our GitHub workflow, we can associate a branch with a particular environment or deployment target, as is common practice.
+This approach allows us to organize workflows based on different branch pull requests, each corresponding to a specific environment, deployment, or set of actions.

-Workflows to deploy the Bitnami Kafka and Spark images as well as the App images could implemented like this:
+Workflows to deploy the Bitnami Kafka and Spark images, as well as the app images, could be implemented like this:

 1. **Workflow for Deploying Bitnami Images:**
    - Create a branch (e.g., `deploy-bitnami`).